phpearth/docs/security/passwords.md

 $md5 = md5($salt.$password);
 ```

-This is still not good enough though (rainbow tables).
+This is still not good enough though because the hashing algorithm beneath is
+completely the same.

 ## The right way to hash passwords in PHP

+Instead of reinventing the wheel and creating your own hash function, stick to
+the best practices suggested by experts.

 Currently, the right way to hash passwords is to use the latest PHP version and
 its [native passwords hashing API](http://php.net/manual/en/book.password.php),